Due to the rapid spread of the SARS-CoV-2 virus (COVID-19), we are implementing the following changes/recommendations

 required to wait in your car and not in our waiting room.
 This is to provide you the highest quality of care

 have respiratory symtoms such as cough, shortness of breath or fever and think you may be positive for COVID-19, you MUST wear a mask when entering the office to check

 - PCR Test result turnaround times are variable, as the country experiences increases in cases/testing, and are currently 48 hours.

 AFTER a Covid 19 infection so they cannot establish an acute diagnosis.
 Our providers can discuss the helpfulness of Covid 19 antibody testing in an office visit.

 - We will still be allowing any patient with NON-RESPIRATORY complaints to be in our waiting room.

 Reminders and recommendations:

-- We recommend that you continue to practicing physical distancing and wearing a mask while in public.
+- We recommend that you continue to practice physical distancing and wearing a mask while in public.
 Please click here to learn more about this topic.

 - As you make holiday plans, keep in mind that COVID19 is not just a disease of the elderly, although patient's aged 65+ are at the highest